Is Miami's Crime Rate on the Rise in 2024?

 Population 47,224

-Home to 47,224 residents, Allapattah experiences 444 violent crimes per 100,000 people.
-This diverse and vibrant neighborhood is rich in culture and history but grapples with safety issues.
+Home to 47,224 residents, Allapattah experiences 8.37 incidents per 1000 people.
+According to Crime Grade, this diverse and vibrant neighborhood is rich in culture and history but grapples with safety issues.

 The community’s efforts to reduce crime include fostering better employment opportunities, enhancing educational resources, and strengthening neighborhood watch programs.
 Addressing these challenges requires a multi-faceted approach that targets the underlying socio-economic factors.